In U.S. Congress, Republicans step up demands for Ebola travel ban

 The lawmakers gave few details about their proposed bans.
 Most did not say whether they would apply to U.S. citizen or how they would handle dual citizens.
 Some, but not all, suggested military personnel and health workers should be exempted.

+The White House has rejected calls to bar travelers from the three countries, and the State Department said it was not considering a ban and was opposed to calls for one.

-Additional reporting by Lesley Wroughton, David Lawder, Steve Holland and Jeff Mason in Washington, Barbara Liston in Orlando, Florida, and Marti Maguire in Goldsboro, North Carolina; Editing by Jonathan Oatis and Peter Cooney
+Additional reporting by Lesley Wroughton and David Lawder in Washington, Barbara Liston in Orlando, Florida, and Marti Maguire in Goldsboro, North Carolina; Editing by Jonathan Oatis